 Code Type Description

-G0322 HCPCS Collection of physiologic data digitally stored and/or transmitted by the patient to the home health agency
+G0322 HCPCS The collection of physiologic data digitally stored and/or transmitted by the patient to the home he [description truncated in source]

 Code Description